Updated - Mar 13th, 2021

-If you suspect your dog is overweight, or even obese, and there are no health problems, the rule of weight loss is the same for dogs as for humans: reduce calories and increase activity.
+If you suspect your dog is overweight, or even obese, and there are no underlying medical conditions, the rule of weight loss is the same for dogs as for humans: reduce calorie intake and increase calorie burn with exercise.

-In order for your dog to tap into stored excess fat for energy use, they need to consume fewer calories than they require for not only exercise, but also the energy organs require to function for digestion, making hormones, or the heart to beat.
+In order for your dog to tap into stored excess fat for energy use, they need to consume fewer calories than they require for not only exercise, but also the energy the body requires to function for digestion, making hormones, cellular repair, brain function, and the heart to beat.

 There are five steps to weight loss; let’s look at them now.